dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

  * the wide instruction encoding, which appends a second 64-bit immediate value (imm64) after the basic instruction for a total of 128 bits.

-The basic instruction encoding looks as follows:
+The basic instruction encoding is as follows:

  =============  =======  ===============  ====================  ============
  32 bits (MSB)  16 bits  4 bits           4 bits                8 bits (LSB)